Meningitis can be life-threatening, so seek urgent medical advice if you think your child has it. Here we outline its symptoms and treatment.

 A number of different vaccinations can protect against meningitis because it’s caused by several different infections (NHS, 2019).
 The NHS vaccination programme gives children most of the vaccinations that protect against meningitis-causing infections (NHS, no date).
 For example, mumps commonly caused viral meningitis before the MMR vaccine protected against it (Meningitis Now, 2020).

 Read our article on vaccines that can help protect your child against meningitis.

 The glass test

-If you find a blotchy rash that does not fade when you press a glass firmly over it, this is a typical symptom of meningitis.
+If you find a blotchy rash that does not fade when you press a glass firmly over it, this is a typical symptom of sepsis caused by meningitis (NHS, 2019).
 Yet this symptom doesn't always develop.
-Some other conditions can look similar so detailed assessment by an appropriate health worker is necessary.
+Some other conditions can look similar, so a detailed assessment by an appropriate health worker is necessary.

 The rash often starts off looking like small, red pinpricks.
-You would then see it spread quickly and turn into red or purple blotches.
-A non-fading rash seen under a clear glass firmly pressed against the skin is a sign of septicaemia caused by meningitis (NHS, 2016).
+You would then see it spread quickly and turn into red or purple blotches (NHS, 2019).

 You must get medical advice for your child immediately if you find this rash on them.

-If meningitis is suspected, your child will need to be admitted to hospital and will need tests and possibly a stay in hospital.
+If meningitis is suspected, your child will be admitted to hospital to have tests and possibly a stay in hospital.

 Tests will normally confirm whether your child has meningitis and will check whether it arose from a viral or bacterial infection.
 Antibiotic treatment usually starts before a confirmed diagnosis because bacterial meningitis can be so serious.
 It will be stopped if your child has viral meningitis.